-- test new treatments, such as new chemotherapy drugs, targeted therapies or types of radiotherapy - look at new combinations of existing treatments, or change the way they are given to make them more effective or reduce side effects - compare the effectiveness of drugs used to control symptoms - find out how cancer treatments work - find out what scans to use and when - find out which treatments are the most cost-effective.
+- test new treatments, such as new chemotherapy drugs or targeted therapies - look at new combinations of existing treatments, or change the way they are given to make them more effective or reduce side effects - compare the effectiveness of drugs used to control symptoms - find out how cancer treatments work - find out which treatments are the most cost-effective.

-Trials are the only reliable way to find out if a different type of treatment is better than what is already available.
+Trials are the only reliable way to find out if a different type of surgery, chemotherapy, hormone therapy, radiotherapy, or other treatment is better than what is already available.